hyrsh/python-collection/README.md

 - -target [string] --> path to image (if "all" is set all images in ./src_dir will be processed)
 - -pattern [string] --> sets the pattern for the filter (square, line, block, hybrid)
 - -scale [int] --> sets the scale of the patterns (max. is 10)
+- -mode [string] --> sets the filter ("light" or "dark")

 Example:
-- ./pattern.py -pattern hybrid -target forest.jpg -scale 1
+- ./pattern.py -pattern hybrid -target forest.jpg -scale 1 -mode light

 ![image info](./pattern/example.jpg)